swiftlang/swift-evolution/proposals/nnnn-trailing-comma-lists.md

 ### Eliding commas

-A different approach to address the exact same motivation is to allow the comma between two expressions to be elided when they are separated by a newline.
+A different approach to address similar motivations is to allow the comma between two expressions to be elided when they are separated by a newline.

 ```swift
 print(